A successful junior year of high school is scary for three big reasons:

 Junior Year Grades and Course Rigor

 Colleges want to see what you’re capable of.
-As the last full school year before college applications are due, junior year is going to show colleges your current academic skills.
+As the last full school year before college applications are due, a successful junior year will show colleges your current academic skills.
 No pressure of anything, but getting really good grades in challenging classes is even more important now than it was during your sophomore or freshman years.

 Keep a close eye on your grades.
 It’s a lot easier to fix a problem if you’re proactive about it than to try to dig yourself out of a deep hole at the end of the semester.